 Abstract – 100 words

-The OpenFabrics Alliance (OFA), together with its partner the Gen-Z Consortium, is beginning an investigation into a new, open source, fabric management ‘framework’.
+The OpenFabrics Alliance (OFA), together with its partner the Gen-Z Consortium, is investigating a new, open source, fabric management ‘framework’.
 The framework is intended to accelerate the development, deployment, and usage of complex computing systems by simplifying the development of fabric management applications and tools in a world of increasingly diverse fabrics and complex computational tasks posed by e.g. machine learning applications, cloud-based deployments, enterprise challenges, modern HPC problems, and more.

 This BoF seeks requirements and inputs from the affected communities as well as participation in a prospective working group being formed by the OFA.